* Translated by AI

 Son Ah-seop. /Photo=StarNews

-On the first day after joining Doosan, Son Ah-seop celebrated his first hit of the season with a home run in a game against SSG Landers, and on the following day, the 15th, he hit another hit, appearing to signal his revival.
+On the first day after joining Doosan, Son Ah-seop celebrated his first hit of the season with a home run in a game against SSG Landers, and he hit another hit on the 15th, the following day, appearing to signal his revival.
 However, since then, he has only added one hit each in games against KIA Tigers on the 18th and Lotte Giants on the 23rd.
-His season statistics, including one game while with Hanwha, show 36 at-bats, 4 hits (batting average 0.111), 1 home run, 4 RBIs, and 9 strikeouts in 12 games.
+His season statistics, including one game with Hanwha, show 36 at-bats, 4 hits (batting average 0.111), 1 home run, 4 RBIs, and 9 strikeouts in 12 games.

-Doosan manager Kim Won-hyeong (52), when excluding Son Ah-seop from the 1st-division roster, said, "He is a veteran who was traded in, and since he hasn't been performing well, he feels a lot of pressure and seems to be psychologically pushed to do well."
-He added, "It seems he needs time to continue playing in the 2nd division (Futures League) to regain his form."
+Kim Won-hyeong (52), Doosan's manager, said regarding Son Ah-seop's exclusion from the first-division roster, "He is a veteran who was traded, and since he hasn't performed well, he seems to be under great pressure and feels psychologically rushed because he wants to do well."
+He added, "It seems he needs time to continue playing in the second division (Futures League) to regain his form."

 Son Ah-seop is sliding into third base. /Photo=OSEN